 Hungarian citizens: the replacement certification of the authorization to marry is issued to Hungarian citizens wishing to marry in Italy by the Embassy of Hungary (Circ.
 11/2013)

-Filandesi citizens: the Nulla osta for Finnish citizens who intend to marry in Italy is issued by their local authority and complies with the model attached to Circular 1/2014
+Finnish citizens: the Nulla osta for Finnish citizens who intend to marry in Italy is issued by their local Authority and complies with the model attached to Circular 1/2014;

 Lithuanian citizens: Lithuanian citizens residing in Italy who intend to marry in Italy must apply for the CLEARANCE from the Municipal Offices of their country (facsimile attached to Circ.
 2/2014)

-Danish citizens: The Nulla Osta, equipped with an Apostille, will be issued by the Registry of the Municipality of residence in Denmark in Danish, English and German with translation into Italian by a sworn translator in Denmark.
-The certificate is valid for 4 months. (facsimile attached to Circ.
-18/2014)
+Danish citizens: The Nulla Osta, equipped with an Apostille, will be issued by the Registry of the Municipality of residence in Denmark in Danish, English, and German with translation into Italian by a sworn translator in Denmark.
+The certificate is valid for four months. (facsimile attached to Circ.
+18/2014);

-Mexican citizens: from 14.05.2015 the new certificate of “Constancia de inexistencia de Registro” is the suitable document for the celebration of the marriage of Mexican citizens in Italy (Circ.
+Mexican citizens: from 14.05.2015, the new certificate of “Constancia de inexistencia de Registro” is a relevant document for celebrating the marriage of Mexican citizens in Italy (Circ.
 11/2015).

 Pay attention to the legalization of the document!
-The signature of the Syrian Embassy official must be legalized by the Austrian Ministry of Foreign Affairs and this signature will in turn be legalized by the Italian Consulate in Vienna.
+The Austrian Ministry of Foreign Affairs must legalize the signature of the Syrian Embassy official, and this signature will, in turn, be legalized by the Italian Consulate in Vienna.

 Only in this way can the document be implemented in Italy.

-If the spouses are both foreigners, neither resident nor domiciled in Italy, instead of requesting the marriage banns, they must sign a report in which they declare that there are no impediments to kinship, affinity, adoption or affiliation, or other impediments between them. pursuant to art.
-85, 86, 87 and 88 of the Civil Code.
-The report is signed, after making an appointment with the Civil Status Office, at least three days before the wedding by presenting the necessary documents (marriage clearance or certification in lieu of the authorization provided for by specific conventions / agreements between states)
+Suppose the spouses are both foreigners, neither resident nor domiciled in Italy, instead of requesting the marriage banns.
+In that case, according to art, they must sign a report that declares no impediments to kinship, affinity, adoption or affiliation, or other impediments between them.
+85, 86, 87, and 88 of the Civil Code.

-If the foreign citizen does not know the Italian language perfectly, he must be assisted by a translator – interpreter, both at the request for publications and during the celebration, with a suitable identification document.
+Suppose the foreign citizen does not know the Italian language perfectly.
+In that case, he/she must be assisted by a consecutive interpreter, both at the request for publications (or during the sworn declaration) and during the wedding celebration.